Health-RI/The-FAIR-Metroline/pages/metroline_steps/organise_training.md

 Check within your organisation what training is available.
 Many institutions provide training on data management and FAIR for their researchers.
 However, if these are not available some useful places to look into are described below.
 * the [Health-RI services portal](https://www.healthdata.nl/en/services?rendered_item=training) lists a range of training courses from the Health-RI nodes and partners;
 * [Taxila](https://taxila.nl/materials?keywords=FAIR), a Dutch portal that lists upcoming training events and materials;
-* the [European training portal TeSS](https://tess.elixir-europe.org/events) for international courses and training materials in the field of life sciences data (ELIXIR);
+* the [European training portal TeSS](https://tess.elixir-europe.org) for international courses and training materials in the field of life sciences data (ELIXIR);
 * the [RDMkit training resources](https://rdmkit.elixir-europe.org/all_training_resources) may be helpful.

 #### FAIR and RDM training aimed at researchers or hands-on Data Stewards in life sciences & health
 Many universities and UMCs organise specialised data management courses.
 Check your local organisation for resources at your UMC as well as practical examples from the community:
-* The [DTL Course Directory](https://www.dtls.nl/courses/) includes Dutch courses, trainings, and workshops in the field of data and technologies for the life sciences, including those of the [Netherlands Bioinformatics and Systems Biology research school](https://www.biosb.nl/) (BioSB).
+* the [Netherlands Bioinformatics and Systems Biology research school](https://www.dtls.nl/biosb/education/) (BioSB) offers courses, training and workshops in the field of data and technologies for life sciences;
 * [Data Carpentry](https://datacarpentry.org/) develops and teaches workshops on the fundamental data skills needed to conduct research.
 Some institutions organise data carpentry training for their researchers.
 Additionally, The [Netherlands eScience Center](https://www.esciencecenter.nl/digital-skills/) also organises workshops.

 #### Training for Data Stewards